TYPE DESIGN INFORMATION PAGE last updated on Fri Dec 6 21:15:30 EST 2013

 Boston-based foundry, also called Baker&Greele, Greele&Willis, Henry Willis, Geo.
 A.&J. Curtis, Geo.
 A. Curtis, Hobart&Robbins, Bailey&Gilbert, and A.B.
 Packard.
 Its work can be seen in Specimen of Printing Types from the New England Type Foundry (Boston: Dutton&Wentworth, 1834).
 [Google] [More] ⦿

 Nick Sherman (b.
 1983) is from Hyannis Port and Boston, MA, and studied graphic design at MassArt in 2005.
 He is currently based in Brooklyn, NY, where he works with Font Bureau.
 His degree project there, entitled A Modern Day Specimen Book, is beautifully presented, and leads us through thoughts on type classification to the idea of type molecules, with the nodes in the molecules representing styles or descriptions or dates, and the edges representing typefaces.
 He is interested in wood type, and occasionally helps out the organizers of the TypeCon conferences.
 As a designer at MyFonts (from 2007-2010), he was in charge of the interviews, presentations, and web designs of their successful and useful pages.
 He lived in Brooklyn, NY, and taught typography at MassArt in Boston.
 In 2010, he joined Font Bureau.
 Flickr page.
+He is the founder of Woodtyper, an online journal focused on large and ornamented type and related matters.
+He also set up the type documentation project Type Record together with Indra Kupferschmid.
 His type designs:

 Boston-based designer who focuses on architecture and branding.
 She created a nice logo for an architectural publication called Draft (2012), and designed a custom organic sans typeface for a non-profit company called Roxbury Gardens (2012).
 [Google] [More] ⦿